 As a result, many students are deprived of what they really need.
-Not all the students have same pace or ability.
+Not all the students have the same pace or ability.

-Also, not all the students are interested in the same topic.
+Also, not all students are interested in the same topic.
 Each student may have his or her own preference.

 Homeschoolers get the chance to tailor their curriculum and focus on what they really want to learn.
 They can learn about their favorite topic more intensely.